theHDM/HexBoard/README.md

 Your firmware file will be the uf2 file inside the build directory.

 ### Flashing the firmware

+Before flashing, you may want to note your current firmware version in case you desire to revert.
+Since Version 0.1.0, the version number for the "Arduino" firmware has been in the Testing menu.
+The checkbox indicates that the version you have is marked as a 'release' (rather than a nightly build).

 1. Unplug the HexBoard from your computer, then plug it in while holding the button by the USB port.
 2. It should appear as a disk in your computer.